-I first started thinking about the ethics of what we consume more than eight years ago while working at a craft store that sold cheap, sweatshop goods marketed as “artisan made” without fair prices to match.
+I first started thinking about the ethics of what we consume more than nine years ago while working at a craft store that sold cheap, sweatshop goods marketed as “artisan made” without fair prices to match.
 The disparity between the workmanship of these goods and the $3.99 price tag made me question the system behind it.
 Honestly, I had never thought about the makers before that experience.

 I think many of us in Western countries grow up thinking that production is automated, made by robots in clean, state-of-the-art factories.
 After all, this is the 21st century.
 But the reality is that human production is often still the most precise, highest quality, and cheapest form of labor.
 Exploitation in the garment industry is just one nefarious symptom of a troubled world, but it is an important one because we are encouraged to consume at such a breakneck pace that we can’t help but be complicit.